JasonYao3/TTC_transit_delay_proj/README.md

 <a name="Data_Collection"></a>
 ## Data Collection
 I downloaded the raw data from the [City of Toronto’s Open Data Portal](https://open.toronto.ca/).
-There are two sets of data for the two different transportations from January 1, 2014 to May 31, 2020.
+There are two sets of data for two different transportations from January 1, 2014 to August 15, 2020 and October 31, 2020 for bus and subway respectively.
-The TTC bus dataset has 7 excel files with 12 excel worksheets for each month from 2014 to 2019 and 5 excel worksheets for each month in 2020.
+The TTC bus dataset has 7 excel files with 12 excel worksheets for each month from 2014 to 2019 and 8 excel worksheets for each month in 2020.
-The TTC subway dataset has 39 excel files for each month from 2014 to 2020.
+The TTC subway dataset has 43 excel files for each month from 2014 to 2020.

 In the dataset, each row is a record of the delay-causing incident and we have the following information:
 *  Report date